mrmoeller/mrmoeller.github.io/README.md

 You can use [google](https://www.google.com/) to google stuff.

-Or you can just look at this video of a grizzly bear [video](https://www.youtube.com/watch?v=O6Xo21L0ybE) to see what a bear really looks like.
+Or you can just look at this grizzly bear [video](https://www.youtube.com/watch?v=O6Xo21L0ybE) to see what a bear really looks like.

 ### Title